TukaWarrior/hftm_VerteilteSysteme_Project_BlogProject/README.md

 This project uses the java framework Quarkus.

 > [!IMPORTANT]
 > Please Simeon have mercy when grading this.
-I just don't have enough time.
-I have been working on this for countless hours.
-I spent all time I had from Monday to Thursday, 6:00pm to 12:00pm or even 01:00pm in the middle of the night sometimes.
-In total 20+ hours.
-I have redone this project 3 times now but I still encounter so many bugs.
+I just don't have enough time right now.
+I have redone this project 3 times now but I still encounter so many error.
 When I fix something, new problems emerge and nothing works anymore.
-So if something is not working, I am sorry.
-I have been working past midnight consistently every day since the beginning of july and spent all weekends for various school projects.
+I then spend hours fixing just one problem.
+Without an example project, iterating on this is almost impossible.
+As for now, hibernate at startup throws an error because quarkus can't drop the old tables while initializing due to DB relations, and the comments aren't working anymmore for whatever reason.
+I have tzried writing tests but since I have to change the project all the time, I can't reliably make tests right now.
+I am sorry.
 I can physically not invest more time for the school, even if I wanted.
-My keycloack auth should be working correctly but I just haven't had time to write test classes.
+I have been permanently working on school stuff since the second week of July.
+I haven't had more than a couple hours of free time since then and I am working every day until midnight or even 1 o'clock in the morning on school projects.
+Together with my job, I am currently working for 15ish hours every single day since almost two months.